syncfusion-content/wpf-docs/wpf/TreeViewAdv/Getting-Started.md

 {% endhighlight %}

-> Note: To display the TreeViewAdv using C# code, you must already have a panel in which you are going to add the control.
+N> To display the TreeViewAdv using C# code, you must already have a panel in which you are going to add the control.
 Otherwise, the control cannot be displayed._

 The following screen shot shows the TreeViewAdv control.